yeasy/docker_practice/install/debian.md

 $ sudo sh get-docker.sh --mirror Aliyun
 ```

-After execution, the script will have everything prepared, and install the stable version on your OS.
+After execution, the script will have everything prepared, and have installed the stable version on your OS.

 ### Start Docker CE